kmgarvey279/portfolio-landing-page/README.md

 ## Description

 _This page provides a brief overview of myself, including some of the places I've lived, my education and work history, and what brought me to Epicodus.
-More importantly, it links to a number of the projects I completed during my first week at Epicodus._
+More importantly, it links to a number of the projects I completed during my first week at Epicodus.
+The pages included are as follows:https://kmgarvey279.github.io/cookie-recipe/, https://kmgarvey279.github.io/my-first-webpage/, https://kmgarvey279.github.io/asha-homepage/, https://kmgarvey279.github.io/resort/, https://kmgarvey279.github.io/band-webpage/, https://kmgarvey279.github.io/animal-shelter/, https://kmgarvey279.github.io/Norway-Website/, https://kmgarvey279.github.io/Wiki-Project/_

 ## Setup/Installation Requirements